nasa-jpl/osr-rover-code/README.md

 [JPL open source rover (osr)](https://github.com/nasa-jpl/open-source-rover).
 This includes the Arduino code that controls the LED matrix.
 The rover runs on ROS1 [and ROS2](https://github.com/nasa-jpl/osr-rover-code/tree/foxy-devel) and its code currently is agnostic of the specific ROS1 distribution
-(tested on Kinetic, Melodic, Noetic).
+(tested on Kinetic and Melodic).
 All Python code is currently Python2.

 **Status**: actively developed.
 Please refer to the issues tab in GitHub for an overview of ongoing work.